wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sap-integration.md

 7. Start the Micro Integrator using the
     `           -Djava.library.path          ` switch to specify the
     location of your SAP jco library.
-    For example, you can execute the following command to start the Micro Integrator:
+    For example, you can execute the following command to start the Micro Integrator from the `MI_HOME` directory:

     ```bash
     ./micro-integrator.sh -Djava.library.path=/usr/lib/jvm/jre1.7.0/lib/i386/server/
     ```

-### Setting up the Client Configuration File
+### Setting up the Client Configuration file

 To setup the Micro Integrator as a client to a SAP system you need to create the `         *.dest        ` properties file and define the relevant